GalMunGral/replay/README.md

 # Actre

 This project is highly inspired by React.
 The basic idea is to construct UI as composition of *expressions* derived from state (i.e. FP) as opposed to *entities* that hold state (i.e. OOP).

-My main idea could be expressed formally (perhaps not very rigorously) as:
+The model can be summarized as follows: Each component depends solely on its arguments and context, and evaluates to a sequence of child components.
+The arguments to each child component is derived from the arguments passed to the parent as well as the parent's context.
+The local variables taht the child component introduces, along with the parent's existing context, comprises the child's context.
+This could be expressed a bit more formally as:

 ![equation](https://latex.codecogs.com/svg.latex?view^n_i({\bf%20Args},%20{\bf%20C})%20\rightarrow%20\Big\\{%20view^{n+1}_j\big(f({\bf%20Args},%20{\bf%20C}),{\bf%20C}%20%20\cup%20%20{\bf%20L}^{n+1}_j%20\big)%20\Big\\}),

-that is, a component depends on two sources of information: arguments and context, the latter of which is a combination of the local variables it introduces and the parent context.
+There are two implications of this model.

+### Normal order evaluation

 Another core idea is that each invocation of the same component function creates